The Admission of Students

 Advanced Standing for Entering First-Year Students

 Bates courses each carry one course credit, with the exception of some applied music and dance courses and performance-based courses, which carry one-half course credit.
-Beginning with the Class of 2019, students who enter as first-year students must earn at least 28 Bates credits, not including courses taken in the Short Term, in order to be awarded a Bates degree.
+Students who enter as first-year students must earn at least 28 Bates credits, not including courses taken in the Short Term, in order to be awarded a Bates degree.
 With a total of 32 course credits required for the degree, (not including Short Term courses) up to 4 non-Bates credits may be applied toward the total.
-Advanced Placement, International Baccalaureate, A-Level Examination, and transfer credits are all considered non-Bates credits and may not exceed eight credits in total.
+Advanced Placement, International Baccalaureate, A-Level Examination, and transfer credits are all considered non-Bates credits and may not exceed 4 credits in total.

 International Baccalaureate.
 Credit is awarded only upon receipt of the official International Baccalaureate (IB) transcript with the examination scores.
 The IB subjects must be equivalent to subjects taught at Bates, with "English" accepted only if the focus was on literature rather than language instruction.
 For courses taken in the "Higher Level Subjects" category, one Bates course credit may be awarded for each IB course with an examination grade of five.
 Two Bates course credits may be awarded for each IB course with examination grades of six or seven.
 For courses taken in the "Standard Level Subjects" category, one course credit may be awarded for each course with an examination grade of six or seven.
 A maximum of 4 non-Bates credits, including International Baccalaureate credit, may be applied to the Bates academic record.